 “He is richest who is content with the least; for contentment is the wealth of nature.”
 (Socrates, 469-399 BCE).

-The references to ‘the different colours, changing styles and the indoctrination of a child’ allude to religious ideology embedding hatred into young impressionable minds with the end result of crimes against humanity and violence within inter-societal systems.
+The references to ‘the different colours, changing styles and the indoctrination of a child’ allude to religious, political and cultural ideologies, embedding hatred into young impressionable minds with the end result of crimes against humanity and violence within inter-societal systems.

 How we ridicule the outsider, and others who don’t fit the norm.